David Hodgson (rugby league): Huddersfield Giants

 In September 2007 Hodgson signed for the Huddersfield Giants, following the Salford City Reds' relegation from Super League.
+He missed most of the 2008 season after suffering a knee ligament injury in training.

 Hull Kingston Rovers

-On 18 July 2011, Hodgson signed a three-year deal with his hometown club the Hull Kingston Rovers.
+On 18 July 2011, Hodgson signed a three-year deal with his hometown club, Hull Kingston Rovers.

 Representative

 On 10 November Hodgson made his first appearance of Great Britain's test series against New Zealand and scored.